 Causes of the American Civil War

-Difference in the attitude towards slavery can be seen as the root cause of American Civil War.
+The difference in the attitude towards slavery can be seen as the root cause of the American Civil War.
 This had repercussions in the economic and political sphere too.
 The factors which led to the outbreak of the Civil War in America can be consolidated as below.